Kwashington-203/Satellite-Simulation-Project/README.md

 This project was developed for a MATLAB-based mechanical engineering programming course.

 ## Overview
-Developed and visualized a large-scale orbital simulation modeling the trajectories of thousands of satellites using Newton’s Second Law and the Euler-Cromer numerical integration method.
+Developed and visualized a large-scale orbital simulation modeling the trajectories of hundreds of satellites using Newton’s Second Law and the Euler-Cromer numerical integration method.

 ## Physics Model
 The simulation models satellite motion under gravitational forces, with optional atmospheric drag, using Newton’s Second Law.
 Each satellite is treated as a point mass orbiting Earth.